Caterina-wolf/Integration_HLA_AnyLogic/Integration_HLA_AnyLogic.md

 In this project, only Master federate is a web service that need to use POSTMAN.
 I have built a workspace in which put the API's calls.
 The GET calls are:
-* GET init to connect and join the federate to pitch which was activated in advance.
+* GET init --> to connect and to join the federate to pitch.
+It's called once the Spring Boot application is launched.
+But can be called again once the GET exit call is made.
-* GET exit to disconnet and shut the federate linked to pitch.
+* GET exit --> to disconnet the federates from pitch and to shut the federation.
-* GET startInteraction that takes also a parameter (TimeScaleFactor) to get the start interaction from pitch.
+* GET startInteraction --> takes a parameter (TimeScaleFactor) to get the start interaction from pitch.
+Simply launch the interaction.
-* GET stopInteraction to get the stop interaction form pitch.
+* GET stopInteraction --> to get the stop interaction form pitch.
+* GET loadscenario --> to get the scenario.
+It takes 2 parameters, for now the first is always "/cupertino" and the second is the initial fuel of the car, so it's a integer number.
 And the POST call is:
 * POST injectCar that post a Car with 3 attributes (name, license plate and color) into AnyLogic model.